- 1. Convert Videos to FCP+

 You can follow the steps below to convert a video of any format to iMovie ProRes using Wondershare UniConverter:

 Step 1 Click Add Files and Import any Video File.

-Start Wondershare UniConverter on your Mac computer, confirm that the Convert tile is selected from the top, click the Add Files icon from the middle of the window, use the box that appears to choose the footage you want to export to iMovie ProRes, and click Load.
+Start Wondershare UniConverter on your Mac computer, confirm that the Video Converter tile is selected from the top, click the Add Files icon from the middle of the window, use the box that appears to choose the footage you want to export to iMovie ProRes, and click Load.

 Step 2 Choose ProRes and Select Resolution.

-Click and open the Convert all tasks to menu from the top-right section, go to the Editing tab from the top, select ProRes from the left section of the menu, and select a suitable resolution from the right (Same as source for this illustration).
+Click and open the Output Format menu from the top-right section, go to the Editing tab from the top, select ProRes from the left section of the menu, and select a suitable resolution from the right (Same as the source for this illustration).

 Step 3 Click Convert After Selecting an Output Location.

 Once you have selected ProRes and an appropriate resolution, from the bottom of the main interface, choose a location you want to save the exported iMovie ProRes file to, and click Convert to begin the transcoding process.

 Although ProRes is Apple’s proprietary, many application vendors have now adapted the format, including Adobe.
 With this collaboration, post transcoding a video using Wondershare UniConverter, not only with iMovie, ProRes can now be used with Adobe Premiere Pro, Adobe After Effects, and Adobe Media Encoder.